Food insecurity is a serious public health problem in Ontario, and across Canada.

 Who experiences food insecurity in Ontario?

-13% of households in Ontario are food insecure.
-This translates to 1,700,000 people living in Ontario.
-Evidence shows that total household food insecurity rates may have slightly increased during the COVID-19 pandemic in groups that were already at risk.
+16% of households in Ontario are food insecure.
+This translates to 2,340,000 people living in Ontario.

 The solution: Policies that increase incomes